inboxpraveen/sign-language-detection/README.md

 4. Once virtual environment is installed, then go to your project folder, and then open command prompt here.
 5. In the opened command prompt, create a new virtual environment using the command - "***python -m venv my-env***"
 6. Step 5 will create a folder called "my-env" inside your project folder.
 Now we have created the virtual environment.
 We have to activate it.
 To activate, type the following command in command prompt - "***.\my-env\Scripts\activate***"
 7. This will activate the environment.
-Now install all the project requirements by typing the following command in your command prompt - "***pip install - r requirements.txt***"
+Now install all the project requirements by typing the following command in your command prompt - "***pip install -r requirements.txt***"
 8. Step 7 will install the things you need to run the training and app python files.